lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 ##### Dependencies:
 - N/A

-### 3.2 Applying to a Job:
+### 3.3 Applying to a Job:

 ##### Description:
-- Freelancer accounts can apply to open jobs, with a price and estimate.
-A list of candidates that apply is accessible to the employer who posted the job.
+- Freelance accounts can apply to open jobs with a price and estimate.
+A list of candidates that have applied is made accessible to the employer who posted the job.

 ##### Criticality:
-- Integral part of the system as this is how workers for jobs will be selected.
+- This is an integral part of the system as this is how workers for jobs will be selected.

 ##### Technical Issues:
 - Possible issues with limiting functions to certain Ethereum accounts.

 ##### Dependencies:
-- Relies on 3.3 as freelancers must be able to find jobs.
+- Relies on job browsing as freelancers must be able to find jobs.
+(Requirement 3.4)

-### 3.3 Browsing All Open Jobs/Available Candidates:
+### 3.4 Browsing All Open Jobs/Available Candidates:

 ##### Description:
-- All users of the site, regardless of whether they are employer or freelancer users will be able to browse all jobs and candidates.
-Employer can contact candidates to apply to job.
+- All users of the site, regardless of whether they are an employer or a freelance user, will be able to browse all jobs and candidates.
+Employers can contact candidates to apply to job.

 ##### Criticality:
 - Very important piece of the system as this is how the two people needed for a transaction will come in contact.